At Medieval Times Dinner & Tournament the crowd roars, cheers and waves their pennants in the air as the two knights fight for the princess’ honour.

-Yes, I’ve always wanted wear my own paper crown too but it just seemed odd to me as grown adult to attend something like this in our own home town without any children in tow so kitschy, so touristy.
+Yes, I’ve always wanted to wear a paper crown too, but it just seemed odd to me as a grown adult to attend something like this in our my hometown without any children in tow so kitschy, so touristy.

-So here we are in Orlando Florida playing tourist, and the first thing I do is say to myself “Let’s go on a quest to Medieval Times!”
+So here we are in Florida playing tourist, and the first thing I do is say to myself “Let’s go on a quest to Medieval Times Orlando!”
 And boy, am I glad we did.

-My quest — Medieval Times Dinner & Tournament!
+My quest – Medieval Times Dinner Orlando Florida!

 We had the best time cheering for our knight and booing at the other competitors throughout the tournament, marveling at the beauty of the horses, the falconry, the swordsmanship and jousting prowess of all the knights, the pomp and pageantry of the entire experience and you know what?…. there were a lot more couples without children then I would have imagined – not to mention a huge bar with cocktails-a-flowing!

 I did find the service of our particular waitress to be less than stellar.
-At first I thought it was part of the show her acting the part of a serving wench (and still wonder about it even now) but our food was basically thrown down onto our platter in front of us in the fastest most abrupt possible way.
+At first, I thought it was part of the show and her acting the part of a serving wench (and still wonder about it even now), but our food was thrown down onto our platter in front of us in the fastest most abrupt possible way.
 No matter – the food still tasted great.

 Even our beverage service was a bit abrupt when we were offered a choice of either water or Pepsi.
-I had asked if they had other soft drinks and the waitress said that she could get me a Diet Pepsi but there weren’t any other choices but the 2.
+I had asked if they had other soft drinks, and the waitress said that she could get me a Diet Pepsi, but there weren’t any other choices but the two options.

-We left the castle with our bellies full, voices hoarse from all the screaming and cheering and huge smiles on our faces (I might add I totally blew through an entire memory card on my camera).
+We left the Medieval Times Florida Castle with our bellies full, voices hoarse from all the screaming and cheering and huge smiles on our faces (I might add that I blew through an entire memory card on my camera).

-Our knight did lose the tournament I’m afraid but perhaps the next time (wink) he’ll win because I’m sure there will be another time for us at Medieval Times Dinner and Tournament.
+Our knight did lose the tournament I’m afraid but perhaps the next time (wink) he’ll win because I’m sure there will be another time for us at Medieval Times in Florida.